Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 What it does well:

-- Free or low-cost for light usage
+- Low cost for light usage

 Where it falls short: